Please complete the form below and an admission counselor will contact you shortly.

 Gain Additional Specialization at Our Partner Institutions

-After your third year, you’ll continue your engineering studies at either the University of Wisconsin-Milwaukee or Platteville, depending on your chosen specialty.
-UW-Milwaukee currently offers programs in biomedical, civil, computer, electrical, industrial, materials and mechanical engineering.
+After your third year, you’ll continue your engineering studies at UWM, which currently offers programs in biomedical, civil, computer, electrical, industrial, materials and mechanical engineering.
 UW-Platteville offers majors in civil, electrical, environmental, industrial and mechanical engineering, as well as engineering physics.
+Again, students in degree programs other than electrical or mechanical engineering will need to attend classes in Platteville.

 You’ll receive your B.S. degree in applied physics from Carroll upon the successful completion of your first year at one of these campuses and then a B.S. in engineering after the second year.
 Students matriculating to UW-Milwaukee are eligible to apply to the Integrated B.S./M.S. program there once they are within 36 credits of obtaining the B.S. degree.
 Students accepted by UW-Milwaukee into the Integrated B.S./M.S. program can apply up to six graduate level credits taken during pursuit of the B.S. to the M.S. degree in engineering, reducing the total time and cost to earn an M.S.